Iraqi insurgency (2003–2011): Covert Iranian military involvement

-An estimated 150 Iranian intelligence officers, plus members of Iran's Islamic Revolutionary Guard Corps, are believed to be active inside Iraq at any given time.
-For more than a year, U.S. troops have detained and recorded fingerprints, photographs, and DNA samples from dozens of suspected Iranian agents in a catch and release program designed to intimidate the Iranian leadership.
+An estimated 150 Iranian intelligence officers, plus members of Iran's Islamic Revolutionary Guard Corps, were believed to be active inside Iraq at any given time.
+For more than a year, U.S. troops detained and recorded fingerprints, photographs, and DNA samples from dozens of suspected Iranian agents in a catch and release program designed to intimidate the Iranian leadership.
 Iranian influence is felt most heavily within the Iraqi Government, the ISF, and Shiite militias.

-Although the CPA enforced a 1987 law banning unions in public enterprises, trade unions such as the Iraqi Federation of Trade Unions (IFTU) and Iraq's Union of the Unemployed have also mounted effective opposition to the Coalition.
-However, no trades unions support the armed insurgents, and unions have themselves been subject to attacks from the insurgents.
+Although the CPA enforced a 1987 law banning unions in public enterprises, trade unions such as the Iraqi Federation of Trade Unions (IFTU) and Iraq's Union of the Unemployed also mounted effective opposition to the Coalition.
+However, no trade unions supported the armed insurgents, and unions themselves were subject to attacks from the insurgents.
 Hadi Saleh of the IFTU was assassinated under circumstances that pointed to a Ba'athist insurgent group on 3 January 2005.
-Another union federation, the General Union of Oil Employees (GUOE) opposes the Coalition forces in Iraq and calls for immediate withdrawal but was neutral on participation in the election.
-Whereas the GUOE wants all Coalition troops out immediately, both the IFTU and the Workers Councils' call for replacement of U.S. and British forces with neutral forces from the UN, the Arab League and other nations as a transition.
+Another union federation, the General Union of Oil Employees (GUOE), opposed the Coalition forces in Iraq and called for immediate withdrawal, but was neutral on participation in the election.
+Whereas the GUOE wanted all Coalition troops out immediately, both the IFTU and the Workers Councils' called for replacement of U.S. and British forces with neutral forces from the UN, the Arab League, and other nations as a transition.